brather1ng/RePoE/docs/gems.md

 - `tags`: Array of the gem tags of the item.
 See `gem_tags.json` for possible values and translations to their in-game display text.

+Base item information not specific to gems, e.g. the visual identity, can be found in `base_items.json`.

 #### Active skill information

 The `active_skill` field is only set for active skills.
 It has the following fields.